blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 Using Clang and LLD for faster development
 ------------------------------------------

-You can also use Clang and LLD to build Godot.
+You can also use Clang and LLD to build Blazium.
 This has two upsides compared to the default GCC + GNU ld setup:

-- LLD links Godot significantly faster compared to GNU ld or gold.
+- LLD links Blazium significantly faster compared to GNU ld or gold.
 This leads to faster iteration times.
 - Clang tends to give more useful error messages compared to GCC.